 - Campfire… because camping just isn’t camping without roasting marshmallows and drinking wine in the evening around the campfire

 - Traditional camping… we’re talking tent, field, and ideally a loo and a shower, but not a lot else.
-If you’re looking for a site with swimming pool, mini golf, and a pizzeria then this isn’t the list for you

 - Space… with dogs and kids, we need a place with space and freedom for them to safely run around (admittedly dogs may need to be in leads if on a farm)

 - Location…. we like a campsite in beautiful surroundings, ideally with a pub nearby.

 - Happiness... top hacks for happy family camping

 Our Top 5 Family Campsites

 This is simply a great campsite for camping with kids.
 Pre-booking is essential and this means that Liz, Beryl’s daughter, can carefully manage the numbers and ensure everyone has a really good size pitch.
 Generally everyone has about a quarter of a large field – so it’s ideal for dogs and children to run around and there’s plenty of space for lots of games.
 Bbq’s and fire pits are all good, so long as you raise it off the ground with the firebricks provided.
 Facilities are good.
 You’ll need 20p pieces to work the shower.